-At the core of investment philosophy, every investor would like to achieve the highest possible long-term returns possible without taking extreme levels of short-term market risk.
-But how can this be done?
-The short answer is diversification.
-According to MPT, an investor can hold a particular asset type, mutual fund, or security that is high in risk individually but, when combined with several other asset types or investments, the whole portfolio can be balanced in such a way that its risk is lower than some of the underlying assets or investments.
+The way to overcome this dilemma, MPT proposes, is through diversification, which refers to the spread of money across different asset classes and investments.
+According to MPT, an investor can hold a particular asset type or investment that is high in risk individually, but, when combined with several others of different types, the whole portfolio can be balanced in such a way that its risk is lower than the individual risk of underlying assets or investments.

-A typical example might be this moderate portfolio of mutual funds types:
+An example of investment selection governed by MPT might be this portfolio of mutual funds:

 40% Large-cap stock (Index)